survivejs/react-book/manuscript/04_implementing_notes.md

 ### Connecting `addItem` with Data Model

 React provides one simple way to modify state, namely `this.setState(data, cb)`.
 It is an asynchronous method that updates `this.state` and triggers `render()` eventually.
-It accepts data and optional callback that is triggered after the process has completed.
+It accepts data and an optional callback that is triggered after the process has completed.

 It is best to think of state as immutable and modify it always through `setState`.
-In our cases adding new notes can be done through a `concat` operation as below.
+In our cases adding new note can be done through a `concat` operation as below.

 **app/components/App.jsx**